unidavemeyer/pygame-rpg/README.md

    * Determine reasonable model for comparing current changes to origin (that's the review, effectively)
    * Consider instruction and use of git branches
    * What issues (if any!) exist for copyright, contribution, attribution, etc., for minors?
+     * Basic reading on the topic suggests copyright can be held by minors
+     * Could be swirl with guardians, so should check on that front
+     * E.g., could leave everything copyright by me, or could attribute; both have advantages
  * Do we want to add graphical health bars to hero, NPCs?
  * Consider a "freeze" or "slow" attack/aura for NPCs - reduce hero movement speed
  * Do we have any balance considerations?